 The Porter told us to move back (we were about 20 feet away from her), called for “backup” and large gentleman came to our rescue.
 I fully expected the “back up” to have been armed but to my surprise he had only a flashlight as did our Porter.
 He positioned himself in front of us and began to walk towards the leopardess.
 Again surprised at my lack of fear, I was right behind him!
 Somehow I sensed that she meant no harm.

 As he approached her, flicking the light at her, she slowly moved off.
 She went under the walkway and under the deck of our room.
 As she did this we quickly entered the deck area to get into our room (which in hindsight could have been dangerous since she could have easily jumped onto the deck).
-There was light onto the bush veld and we saw her continuing to move away.
+There was a light that shown onto the bush veld and we saw her continuing to move away.
 Then suddenly she turned around and looked at me as if to say, “You’ve got this, girl!
 There is nothing to be afraid of in the dark – just keep your wits about you, slowly walk towards the fear and the fear will move away”.

 With so much love in my heart for this land and its animals and people, I remain truly humbled and grateful for this wonderful transformative experience.
 I will be back, Africa!